chrisgrieser/obsidian-quadro/README.md

 #### Example Vault
-There is an example vault pre-configured to be used with *Quadro*, including some mock data with exemplary Codes and Extractions for illustration purposes.
+There is an example vault pre-configured to be used with *Quadro*, including some mock data with exemplary codes and extractions, and simple example analyzes.
+If you want to check out the capabilities of *Quadro*, you can use that vault:

 ➡️ [Quadro Example Vault](https://github.com/chrisgrieser/quadro-example-vault)